rzaluska/hugo-blog-source/content/about.md

 I use [<i class="fa fa-linux" aria-hidden="true"></i>Arch Linux](https://www.archlinux.org/) at every day basis, and I have big experience working as Linux administrator.

 As my hobby, I sometimes reverse engineer software written in C, C++, and Java.
 So in this blog I will show also how to rewrite compiled programs using Golang.

 Currently I am studying Computer Science at Master’s academic degree.

-I am also an amateur astronomy hobbyist.
+Also I am an amateur astronomy hobbyist.

 ## You can find me on:
 - <i class="fa fa-github" aria-hidden="true"></i> [github](https://github.com/rzaluska)